Appointments, Booking, Fee, FAQ,... Hypnotherapy in BerlinHow to make an appointment for hypnotherapy in Berlin and other frequently ask questions

 5. Do you charge for missed sessions?

 Yes, I charge for missed sessions.
-Sessions need to be regarded with priority from both participants in order to be of lasting value.
-Late cancellations and no-shows are not respectful to the therapists time, result in decreased treatment effectiveness, and deprive other patients.
+Sessions need to be regarded with priority from both participants to be of lasting value.
+Late cancellations and no-shows are not respectful to the therapist’s time, result in decreased treatment effectiveness, and deprive other patients.

 My cancellation policy is based on years of experience in the field, which of course may differ from how other professionals operate, who may be able to be flexible with cancellations.
 I can only work effectively with people who value my time and take responsibility for any time set aside.

-Full session fees are payable for cancellations made within two full business days (48 hours) of a booking.
+Full session fees are payable for cancellations made within two full business days (72 hours) of a booking.
 If you have a reservation for more than 2 hours in a week you can reschedule 14 days in advance.

 6. What about confidentiality?